Set Up Fees < For all new orders there is a one time set up fee of $19. Reorders never incur a setup fee regardless of size.

 Art requirements for all customers must provide a vector image of the logo or graphic that is to be printed on their name tags.
 Vector files come in a variety of formats with the most common being .ai, .eps, .cdr, .pdf.
 If you have trouble with obtaining or understanding what these file types are please give us a call or email.
 We can take most graphics and turn them into the vector format; however there is a minimum art charge of $20.

 To send us a logo or art file click the browse button below – locate the file on your computer and then press upload.
-If you have trouble with sending us a logo please gives us a call or email and someone will gladly help you.
+If you have trouble with sending us a logo, please give us a call at (888) 754-8337 or contact online and someone will gladly help you.

 Art files are one of two types;